beyerss/accessibility/README.md

 reducedTransparency - app implemented with Reduced Transparency only darkerColors		- app implemented with Darker Colors only reducedMotion	    - app implemented with Reduced Motion only

+voiceOver is a new branch that has the Voice Over feature implemented.
+It also has a few more UI elements and a second screen that contains a UITableView to help demonstrate the power of Voice Over in different situations.